Isaaafc/zip-schedule-ps/readme.md

 The script delimits the text file using commas, so make sure there are no commas in your paths.

-Download 7za standalone version (not the installed version) here https://www.7-zip.org/download.html and put the 7za.exe in the same folder as the script.
+[Optional] Download 7za standalone version (not the installed version) here https://www.7-zip.org/download.html and put the 7za.exe in the same folder as the script.
+(If 7za.exe is not found in the project folder the built-in .zip format will be used, and no testing will be performed before deletion).

 ### Using the script